Featured snippets are prime real estate and will bring you lots of traffic and brand awareness for your website.

 A Table Snippet is an extract from a web page that shows relevant data in rows and columns:

-The most important thing you need to do is to get on Page #1 of Google for your targeted keyword.
+First, you need to get on Page #1 of Google for your targeted keyword.

 According to research by Ahrefs, 99.58% of featured snippets come from pages that already rank in the top 10 positions on Google.